UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 3. Call your previous provider’s retention department to officially cancel the service.

-4. Return all rented modems, routers, or cable boxes within the required window.
+4. Return all rented modems, routers, or cable boxes within the required window to avoid penalties.

 Illustration comparing AT&T Fiber and Xfinity, showing a person with checklists for fiber availability and total cost.